oroeder/oroeder.github.io/index.md

 [The economic enigma of Ikea](http://www.marketplace.org/2016/11/23/world/more-meatballs-economic-enigma-ikea) on NPR's Marketplace

 [A Million Little Boxes](http://www.nonfictionpodcast.com/2016/03/21/million-little-boxes-oliver-roeder/) on the Nonfiction Podcast

-["Mass Incarceration: The Silence of the Judges"](http://www.nybooks.com/articles/2015/05/21/mass-incarceration-silence-judges/) in the New York Review of Books

 [Crossword plagiarism](https://www.kcrw.com/news-culture/shows/press-play-with-madeleine-brand/remembering-nancy-reagan-and-binge-watching-house-of-cards#seg-crossword-plagiarism) on KCRW's Press Play